katya-sam/Studying/GitHub_basics.md

   **Commits** - saved changes

+## MD files
+If you want to add a few text files like I did, you just press "New" and add .md to the name of your file.

 ## README.md
 Readme.md is a project description with mockups.
 It's the default file that Github shows as a description.